a wonderlost|wanderlust welcome

 Rewarding experiences occur when we get LOST – lost in thought, lost in a good book, lost in translation, lost in conversation, lost in place.
 Here you will be allowed and encouraged to do so at your own pace or in a more structured guided session or workshop.

 Camp Wonder Wander is open year round.
 Committed to aiding participants and short-term artist/writers-in-residence in connecting to a deep, enhanced level of creativity & camaraderie.
 Please contact us to coordinate your stay whether it be a weekend, week-long or longer term retreat experience.
+This is a secular, not religious, environment supporting all walks of life, except conspiracy theories.

 The goal is to provide a safe, carefree place for guests and workshop participants to Get Lost – to explore inner dreamscapes and rejuvenate one's inner spirit.
 You will be immersed in and on a beautiful mid-south Tennessee 17-acre property combing pasture with woods in the hills near the Natchez Trace Parkway that is walking distance to our Buffalo River 600ft of river front.
 Located in Lewis County which is named after explorer Meriwether Lewis is approximately 3 hours east of Memphis, 1.5 hours southwest of Nashville, 1 hour west of Columbia, TN and 1 hour north of Florence, AL.